Inside NOFILTER-NFEXEC: A Deep Dive into WFP Implementation and BOF OPSEC Engineering

 NOFILTER-NFEXEC operates in two stages.
 The operator runs nofilter to escalate to SYSTEM, then runs nfexec <command> to execute commands under that elevated context.
 The separation is deliberate — the token theft and command execution are independent concerns, and keeping them in separate BOFs means the operator can reuse the stolen token across multiple nfexec calls without re-running the escalation.

 An important detail to understand is how the token persists between the two BOF executions.
 When NOFILTER attaches an impersonation token to the Demon’s thread via NtSetInformationThread, that token remains on the thread until explicitly reverted with token revert.
 Subsequent BOF executions (like nfexec) run on the same Demon thread, so they inherit the impersonation context automatically.
 NFEXEC’s NtOpenThreadToken retrieves this persisted token for use in process creation or PowerShell execution.
-This is why the two-stage design works without any shared state or IPC between the BOFs.
+This is why the two-stage design works without any shared state or IPC (Inter-Process Communication — mechanisms like pipes, shared memory, or sockets that let separate processes exchange data) between the BOFs.

 Stage 1: Kernel-Space Token Duplication